Imagine Hypnotics Phone: 919-745-1225 E-Mail

 What can hypnosis help me with?

-Hypnosis can address a broad spectrum of client wellness goals such as managing stress, grief, anger, fears, enhancing a wide array of personal development objectives like self-confidence, self worth, self esteem along with strengthening performance and motivation in areas such as school study habits, career building, athletic prowess, smoking cessation, weight management, exploring your spirituality and so much more.
+Hypnosis can address a broad spectrum of client wellness goals like confidence along with strengthening performance and motivation in areas such as school study habits, career building, athletic prowess, smoking cessation, weight management, exploring your spirituality and so much more.

 Will hypnosis work if I don't want to change or resist change?

-Like many other ventures in life, your success rate diminishes when you are not energetically pursuing your goals.
+Like many other ventures in life, your success rate diminishes when you are not committed to your goals.
 Hypnosis is highly effective when the client is highly motivated.
-When a client truly wants to make a change then success exponentially increases.
-If a client is not making the change for themselves, but to satisfy someone else's desire for them to change, then the probability of true change and success will most likely fall short.
+When a client truly wants to make a change then the probability of success exponentially increases.
+If a client is not making the change for themselves, but to satisfy someone else's desire for them to change, then the odds of long-lasting change and success will likely fall short.

-What is the success rate for smoking cessation?
+What is the success rate for smoking/vaping cessation?

-For clients who are personally committed to quit the success rate can be 100%.
-Therefore, the success rate is directly linked to the client's level of commitment.
-A hypnotherapist facilitates the change session but the client is responsible for their personal commitment and dedication to make the change.
-If a client is coming to quit because they are being pressured by a spouse / partner to quit, motivated by future dates (birthdays, New Year's resolution, etc.) or simply have not convinced themselves it's time to change (i.e., client subliminally resists change) then the odds of quitting diminish considerably.
+The success rate is directly linked to the client's level of commitment.
+Therefore, for clients who are personally committed to quitting the success rate can be 100%.
+The hypnotist facilitates the session but the client is responsible for their personal commitment and dedication to make the change.
+If a client is coming in to quit because they are being pressured by a spouse/partner to quit smoking, motivated by future dates (birthdays, New Year's resolution, etc.), or simply have not convinced themselves it's time to change (i.e., client subliminally resists change) then the odds of quitting diminish considerably.

 Can hypnosis help with alcohol cessation?

 It depends.
-If the alcohol issue is alcohol abuse then hypnosis can be effective.
-If the client's situation is alcohol dependency (i.e., addiction or alcoholism) then hypnosis probably won't be as effective.
-With alcoholism, it is highly recommended the client seek appropriate medical / specialized counseling and treatment.
+If the alcohol issue is alcohol abuse (e.g., periodic "binge" drinking) then hypnosis can be effective.
+If the client's situation is alcohol dependency (i.e., addiction or alcoholism) then hypnosis is typically less effective.
+With alcoholism (dependency), it is highly recommended the client seek appropriate medical/specialized counseling and treatment (please see the next FAQ question on substance/drug addiction).
 The following WebMD link contains additional information on the difference between alcohol abuse versus dependency: Alcohol Abuse and Dependence - Topic Overview.
 Here is an interactive screening tool to help assess your level of interaction with alcohol: Alcohol Screening Questionnaire.
-Additional information is also available at the Alcoholics Anonymous® web site.
+Additional information is also available at the Alcoholics Anonymous® website.

 Can hypnosis help me remember misplaced items?

-Yes but you need to be the very last person to have touched or moved the item.
+Yes, but you need to be the very last person to have touched or moved the item.
 For example, a client loses a ring.
-They come in for a hypnosis session where they regress back and recall exactly where they placed it.
-The client remembers placing the ring in an old jewelery box in the attic.
-But afterwards, and unbeknownst to the client, their spouse cleaned the attic and moved the box containing the ring to the garage.
-The client's recall under hypnosis is 100% correct but since the box was subsequently moved, finding the ring still remains a mystery because they were not the last person to handle the item - that is of course unless the spouse who cleaned the attic remembers the box and where they placed it in the garage!
+They come in for a hypnosis session where they regress back and recall exactly where they placed it - in an old jewelry box in the attic.
+But afterward, and unbeknownst to the client, their spouse cleaned the attic and moved the box containing the ring to the garage.
+The client's recall under hypnosis is 100% correct but since the box was subsequently moved without their knowing, finding the ring still remains a mystery.
+This is because the client was not the last person to handle the item.
+Hopefully, the client's recall will help their spouse remember their part in the puzzle and together they locate the ring!

-To illustrate - what if I asked you to tell me all about a single scene from a time, place or era you have no knowledge of?
+To illustrate - what if I asked you to tell me all about a single scene from a time, place, or era you have no knowledge of?
 You would need to stop, get oriented and think about how to construct that moment in time.
-For instance, tell me what you're doing at that moment?
-How old are you?
-Where are you located?
-How do you physically look?
-What is your emotional state?
+For instance, what if I ask you to tell me what you were doing at a particular moment in a past life back in 1575 in Europe?
+For example, how old are you?
 Are you a man or a woman?
 How are you dressed?
-Who are you interacting with?
+What color is your hair?
+Your eyes?
+Where are you located in Europe?
+Tell me about your surroundings?
+What do the buildings look like?
+Tell me about your family?
+Are you interacting with anyone?
 What's your profession?
-It would quite challenging to construct a cohesive moment.
-Now what if I ask you to do that 4-5 more times to describe other moments on the time line of a life which you have no conscious awareness of?
-Then once you create all those scenes, I ask you to integrate all those events and tell me the purpose and life lessons you learned from what you just constructed.
-It would be extremely difficult - if not impossible - to create a cohesive and connected storyline.
-But with a past life regression, that same exercise spontaneously comes together resulting in a seamless and integrated experience with the client being fully aware of the purpose and lessons from that past life and the relevance to their current life situations.
+And so on.
+It would be quite challenging to construct a cohesive moment.
+Now what if I ask you to do that several more times during a session to describe other moments on the timeline of a life you have no conscious awareness of?
+It would be an exhaustive exercise indeed!
+But let's assume you're able to create all those scenes, and after you do, I then ask you to integrate all those events.
+That is, put it all together and tell me the purpose of that life and the lessons you learned from what you just constructed.
+It would be an extremely difficult task - if not impossible - to create a cohesive and connected storyline.
+But with a past life regression, that same exercise comes together effortlessly and spontaneously resulting in a seamless and integrated experience with the client being fully aware of the purpose and lessons from that past life and the connections into their current life situations.

 How does hypnosis differ from Neuro-Linguistic Programming (NLP)?

-Many NLP coaches and practitioners work primarily with the conscious mind whereas hypnotherapy works at the unconscious levels.
-Due to your conscious mind's filters and metaprograms, NLP behavioral change approaches must first get past the conscious mind's gate keeping functions to reframe and implement the desired changes.
-This is not always easy and in fact can be very difficult.
-At Imagine Hypnotics we apply various NLP techniques and modeling (Milton Model) at the unconscious level where behavioral change can take hold without interference from the conscious mind.
-This is because hypnosis reorients and implements the desired change at the unconscious level - unlike NLP which works primarily with the conscious mind.
-Remember, your unconscious mind is the source of your triggers and anchors which drives your behavioral patterns at the conscious level.
+Many NLP coaches and practitioners work primarily with the conscious mind whereas hypnosis works with the inner mind (subconscious).
+Due to your conscious mind's filters and metaprograms, NLP behavioral change approaches must first get past the conscious mind's gatekeeping functions to implement the desired changes.
+This is not always easy and can be challenging.
+At Imagine Hypnotics we apply various NLP techniques and modeling (e.g., Milton Model) at the inner mind level where behavioral change can take hold by reducing the possibility of interference from the conscious mind.

 How does hypnosis differ from psychotherapy?

-Hypnosis uses trance, suggestion and instruction to adjust and correct unwanted habits of thought, feeling and behavior at the mind's unconscious level.
-Psychotherapy is the diagnosis and conversational treatment of a psychological issue at the conscious level.
-In other words, a psychotherapist treats people who have been diagnosed with a mental health disorder by dialoguing and communicating with the conscious mind to affect behavioral change.
-Hypnosis on the other hand addresses the habits of functional (mentally healthy) people wishing to improve their lives by affecting change at the unconscious level.
-It should be noted that many psychotherapists fully embrace the benefits of hypnosis and will employ both traditional psychotherapy along with hypnosis to assist in improving their client's state of mental health and well being.
-To accomplish this, many psychotherapists will refer their clients to an experienced and certified hypnotherapist.
+Hypnosis uses trance, suggestion, and instruction to adjust and correct unwanted habits of thought, feeling, and behavior at the inner mind level.
+Psychotherapy is the diagnosis and conversational treatment of a psychological issue at the conscious mind level.
+In other words, a psychotherapist treats people by dialoguing and communicating with the conscious mind to affect behavioral change.
+Hypnosis on the other hand addresses habits by fostering change at the inner mind level.
+It should be noted that many psychotherapists embrace the benefits of hypnosis and will employ both traditional psychotherapies along with hypnosis to assist in improving their client's state of mental health and well-being.
+To accomplish this, psychotherapists may refer their clients to an experienced and certified hypnotist.

 How does hypnosis compare to other forms of behavioral change?